**This website is best viewed in Desktop mode when using mobile devices.

 Get Resource Support:

--Regular blog posts centering on the intersection of transgender identity and rural realities.
+-A blog centering on the intersection of transgender identity and rural realities.
 The first one just came out and deals with name changes- scroll below or click here to be taken to the TARP blog page.

 The TARP Blog

 Click Here to be taken to the TARP Blog page.
 In the most recent post, the TARP coordinator discusses Whats In a Name.
 There will be regularly added posts addressing a range of trans related issues and how they intersect with rural realities.